readthedocs/website/content/posts/ai-crawlers-abuse.md

 **By blocking these crawlers,
 bandwidth for our downloaded files has decreased by 75% (~800GB/day to ~200GB/day).**
-If all this traffic hit our origins servers, it would cost around $50/day, or $1,500/month, along with the increased load on our servers.
+If all this traffic hit our origin servers, it would cost around $50/day, or $1,500/month, along with the increased load on our servers.